-- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the proper model and then the Software Installation menu.
-Then select the appropriate menu to start the Brother Network Print Software installation program. - 3 Push the Next button in response to the Welcome message. - 4 Select the Brother Peer to Peer Print (LPR) button.
+- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the proper model and then the Install Optional Applications menu.
+Then select Network Print Software installation program. - 3 Push the Next button in response to the Welcome message. - 4 Select the Brother Peer to Peer Print (LPR) button.